Primitive Instinct

-Primitive Instinct ("PI") are an English progressive/classic rock band, formed in 1987 in Maidstone, Kent, England, by guitarist/vocalist/songwriter Nick Sheridan, who still fronts the band today.
+Primitive Instinct ("PI") are an English progressive and classic rock band, formed in 1987 in Maidstone, Kent, England, by guitarist, vocalist, and songwriter Nick Sheridan, who still fronts the band today.
 To the uninitiated, a ballpark description of PI would be modern-day Marillion meets Pink Floyd.
 Importantly though, PI have developed their own distinctive and individual approach, thus ensuring their own sound.

 History

-Formed in 1987, the original line-up consisted of Nick Sheridan (guitar and vocals), Andy Quinnel (keyboards), Billy Geddes (bass), Nick Brown (guitar) and Richard Culham (drums).
-In the late 1980s and early 1990s, they gigged constantly, building up an ever-increasing fan base in the south-east of England, later to spread around Great Britain and abroad.
+Formed in 1987, the original line-up consisted of Nick Sheridan (guitar and vocals), Andy Quinnell (keyboards), Billy Geddes (bass), Nick Brown (guitar) and Richard Culham (drums).
+In the late 1980s and early 1990s, they played constantly, building up an ever-increasing fan base in the south-east of England, later to spread around Great Britain and abroad.
 During this period they released four cassette-only fan albums (A Primitive Instinct, Once Round Your Ear, On A Rainy Night and Into The Ocean).
 The early 1990s heralded the arrival of bassist "Pic" Hayes, who remains today, as the nucleus of the band with Sheridan.
 Nick Brown also left the band around the same time.

 In 1994, PI secured a deal with Cyclops Records, releasing their first CD album, Floating Tangibility.
 Meeting with widespread critical acclaim from all quarters it sold several thousand copies with very little promotion.
 The 1990s saw them securing support slots with the likes of IQ, Pendragon, and John Wetton, with the latter musician being particularly impressed by their live show.
-Richard Culham was replaced by Chris Brown (drums) in 1995.
-In a similar manner to Tom Scholz of Boston, principal songwriter Sheridan does not rush to follow-up albums, and to stem the demand from fans waiting for a follow-up to Floating Tangibility, PI released a cherry-picked selection of early demos as "Ice For Eskimos" in 1998.
-Andy Quinnell left to pursue a career in banking leaving PI to continue as a three-piece.
+Drummer Richard Culham was replaced by Chris Brown in 1995.
+Principal songwriter Sheridan did not rush to follow-up albums, and to stem the demand from fans waiting for a follow-up to Floating Tangibility, PI released a cherry-picked selection of early demos as "Ice For Eskimos" in 1998.
+Keyboardist Andy Quinnell left to pursue a career in banking, leaving PI to continue as a three-piece band.

 Belief

 A new album proved to be worth the long wait for it, when in 2000 PI released Belief.
 Setting the benchmark for future releases by the band, it combines great songwriting, memorable choruses and a sense of the epic.
-The early "Noughties" saw PI promoting Belief extensively with gigs across the UK and Europe, and the Belief album received many excellent reviews and much critical acclaim from across the world.
+The early 2000s saw PI promoting Belief extensively with gigs across the UK and Europe, and the Belief album received many excellent reviews and much critical acclaim from across the world.

-In 2005 Chris Brown left to run a diving centre in Florida and was replaced on drums by long-term fan Stuart Bailey.
+In 2005, Chris Brown left to run a diving centre in Florida and was replaced on drums by long-term fan Stuart Bailey.

 25th anniversary

-On 3 November 2012 Primitive Instinct performed a special show in their home town to coincide with their 25th anniversary.
+On 3 November 2012, Primitive Instinct performed a special show in their home town to coincide with their 25th anniversary.
 The gig was a big success, with many past members of PI joining the current line-up on stage.
 The show was also filmed for possible future release.